Jeanne Thérèse du Han

 Louis-Philippe held posts as conseiller d'état, Chamberlain and Grand Veneur under Duke Léopold I, and his daughters were among the court beauties.
 In 1731, Jeanne-Thérèse was maid of honour to the Dowager Duchess and Regent of Lorraine, Léopold's widow.

 After the outbreak of the War of the Austrian Succession, Granville Elliott spent most of his time away fighting.

-Jeanne Thérèse and her husband Granville appear regularly in the Madame de Graffigny correspondence.
+Jeanne Thérèse and her husband Granville appear regularly in the Madame de Graffigny correspondence collated by the Voltaire Foundation at the University of Oxford.

 Family

 She married Granville Elliott, Count Elliott, on 15 March 1735, in Mannheim, but the couple lived in Lorraine after their marriage, where they had one daughter and six sons: